-Most of the participants at the seminar already owned at least one of his indicator packages and had come to hear Roy explain them in detail.
+Most of the participants at the seminar already owned at least one of his indicators packages and had come to hear Roy explain them in detail.
 After lunch on day one, he began, complete with a multitude of market examples.

-In all, Roy Kelly's Floor Trader Tools[TM] 7.1 includes 15 indicators.
-For a complete list and descriptions, visit http://www.roykelly.info/products/floortrader.html
+In all, Roy Kelly's Floor Trader Tools includes 15 indicators.
+For a complete list and descriptions, visit www.trendpro.com/floortraders.html.

-A few favourites
+A few favorites: